Next Campus Deadline: Summer 2024

 - have minimum 3.7 GPA

-- earn a bachelor’s degree before October of the year applying
+- earn a bachelor’s degree before entry to Oxford

 Eligibility Requirements for Non-U.S. Applicants

-Please refer to the following link to determine the application requirements and deadlines for your country https://www.rhodeshouse.ox.ac.uk/scholarships/which-scholarship/.
+Please refer to the following link to determine the application requirements and deadlines for your country: https://www.rhodeshouse.ox.ac.uk/scholarships/applications/.

 As of 2018, two new Global Scholarships are available to candidates from any country that is not an existing Rhodes jurisdiction identified above.
 Please go to the Global Rhodes information page for more details on the UC Berkeley application process.